Oregon political leaders are delighted by the state's sunny revenue forecast - KTVZ

 Rep. Vikki Breese-Iverson, leader of the minority Republicans in the Oregon House of Representatives, urged that funds be dedicated to combatting crime and the flood of fentanyl into the state.
 House Speaker Dan Rayfield, a Democrat, said the healthy revenue forecast means Oregon can continue to address homelessness, access to mental health and health care, community safety and education.

-State economist Josh Lehner said that as inflation slows, income gains are outpacing price increases, leading to rising living standards.
+State economists said that as inflation slows, income gains are outpacing price increases, leading to rising living standards.

 “Today’s forecast means we can sustain critical funding for services that directly impact the lives of Oregon families,” Democratic Senate President Rob Wagner said.